-The DNA of some of Brisbane’s best bars – including Cobbler, Savile Row, Finney Isles and Sling – runs through Death and Taxes.
-Owner Martin Lange, his old Sling business partner Blake Ward and his wife Wiebke Lange have created this venue (long-term Lange lieutenant Sam Tripet is manager and also has a small stake in the business), which is inspired by the underground bars of London and Paris.
+The DNA of some of Brisbane’s best bars – including Cobbler and Finney Isles – runs through Death and Taxes.
+Owner Martin Lange, his old Sling (remember that place?) business partner Blake Ward and his wife Wiebke Lange have created this venue (long-term Lange lieutenant Sam Tripet is manager), which is inspired by the underground bars of London and Paris.
 It’s hidden in a heritage-listed warehouse in Burnett Lane, and stepping through Death and Taxes’ double doors is like entering another world: there’s beautiful leather booths, 100-year-old flooring and a four-metre-tall back bar with 600 bottles.
 There are 30 cocktails, a 40-bottle wine list and BYO food is encouraged.

 Alba Bar and Deli